-We've been carving pumpkins a couple times already and both times the girls chose to carve a fairy house from the pumpkin rather than a traditional jack-o'-lantern face.
+We carved pumpkins a couple times this year already.
+Both times the girls chose to carve a fairy house rather than a traditional jack-o’-lantern face.

 I blame Pinterest.

-Maia, who has been very into making a fairy house and garden in our backyard this year, saw this pumpkin fairy house over my shoulder and fell in love.
+Maia, who was very into making a fairy house and garden in our backyard this year, saw this pumpkin fairy house over my shoulder and fell in love.

-The first time, Maia's friend Kara was over and they both started off by drawing faces on pumpkins in preparation for carving.
+Maia’s friend Kara was over and they started drawing faces on pumpkins in preparation for carving.

-But when they decided to make a pumpkin fairy house, the pumpkins with faces were abandoned and all their attention focused on fairy doors and windows and whether ferns or leaves would make a better rug for the fairies.
+But when they decided to make a pumpkin fairy house, the pumpkins with faces were abandoned.
+And all their attention focused instead on fairy doors and windows, and whether ferns or leaves would make a better rug for the fairies.

 Daphne continued to draw faces, while the older girls scooped pumpkin guts out of their fairy house.

-Maia decided to let Kara take this fairy house home, so they set it up on a tray for ease of transporting.
-They lined the pumpkin with the leaf from an elephant ear and the tray with ferns and twigs.
+Maia decided to let Kara take this fairy house home, so they set it up on a tray for easy transporting.
+They lined the pumpkin with an elephant ear leaf and the tray with ferns and twigs.

 Maia used twigs to form the window panes.

-The girls made furniture and small dishes out of air dry clay and filled them (the dishes) with berries and seeds they found out in the garden.
+The girls made furniture and small dishes out of air dry clay.
+Then they filled them (the dishes) with berries and seeds they found out in the garden.

 Kara took the fairy house home and place it on her porch with her other pumpkins, but sadly the squirrels decided it was a pumpkin buffet just for them.
 I wasn’t going to post about the pumpkin fairy houses because of that, but Maia is so into the idea that I decided to anyway.